Donald Trump Retweets Joke About Violence Toward Hillary Clinton

-President Donald Trump shared a tweet Sunday morning that included the image of him hitting a golf ball and striking Hillary Clinton on the head.
+President Donald Trump shared a tweet Sunday morning that included the image of him hitting a golf ball and striking Hillary Clinton.

 The tweet came from a user named @Fuctupmind, whose Twitter bio indicates that he wants Clinton to be in prison and believes the conspiracy theory that Democrats had something to do with the death of former Democratic National Committee staffer Seth Rich.